How To Create A Killer Website Design

 Website design is critical.
 Your web design choices will reveal whether your website is a success or a failure.
 Period.

 Remember, every website design is a work in progress.

 You can improve every website design.
 You can use this list as your guide to making essential improvements to your website design.
 Every suggestion on this list is backed by data and research related to web design principles.

 Do not get overwhelmed; start slow and steady.
 Implementing relevant design suggestions will not happen overnight.

-It does not matter if your web design is brand new or if your website has been like this for decades.
+It does not matter if your web design is brand new or your website has been like this for decades.
 Your web design will improve if you put the work in and continuously fine-tune your website, and then without a doubt, you will have the edge over your competitors.